ddev/ddev-contrib/custom-commands/inotify-proxy/README.md

 # inotify-proxy to enable file watchers on NFS shares

 This tools helps to detect changed files in Docker Containers if NFS mound is used.
 If a file is changed from host system a file watcher inside the container detects the change and triggers an notify event.
+The command runs inside the docker container.

 The tool is designed to run over a longer period of time.
 It comes with a garbage collector to cleanup old watched files in memory.